 This trend affects:

-- Wearables and implantables
+- Wearables and implantable

 - Diagnostic and monitoring devices